eriedaberrie/grim-hyprland/README.md

 ## Contributing

+This fork is on GitHub, you know what to do.

+### Upstream contributions

 Report bugs on the [issue tracker], send patches on the [mailing list].

 Join the IRC channel: [#emersion on Libera Chat].